Aahil13/The-JS-Guide/docs/Arrays&Objects.md

 An array is an indexed collection of data or values.
 Each value in an array is called an element, and elements can be of any data type, including other arrays or objects.

-You can create an array in JavaScript using square brackets `[]` and separate its elements with commas.
+In JavaScript, an array is created using square brackets `[]` and separating its elements with commas.

 **Syntax:**